-We strongly support the work of the Extractive Industries Transparency Initiative (EITI), a leading global standard that strengthens governance by promoting transparency and accountability in the oil, gas, and mining sectors.
+We strongly support the work of the Extractive Industries Transparency Initiative (EITI), a leading global standard that strengthens governance by promoting transparency and mining sectors.

-The EITI requires participating governments to establish a multi-stakeholder steering group comprised of representatives of governments, business, and civil society to oversee a process in which companies declare material payments to government, and the government declares all material receipts from extractive companies.
-These figures are reconciled, and any discrepancies are identified and investigated by an independent expert.
-We have been a Supporting Company of the EITI since 2012.
-Kosmos has operations in six countries that have implemented or are in the process of implementing the EITI: Côte d'Ivoire, Ghana, Mauritania, São Tomé and Príncipe, Senegal, and Suriname.
-In these countries, we engage with the EITI through feedback and dialogue in the multi-stakeholder groups.
-Kosmos is a member of the EITI steering committee in Ghana, Mauritania, Suriname, and as of 2018, in São Tomé and Príncipe as well.
+The EITI requires participating

+governments to establish a multi-stakeholder steering group governments, business, and civil society to oversee a process in which companies declare material payments to government, and the government declares all companies.
+These figures are reconciled, and any discrepancies are identified and investigated by osmos aims to be a worldclass company known for delivering excellent results and being a workplace of choice for some of the best people in the industry.
+We want our employees to have careers that are professionally challenging, personally rewarding, and focused on delivering value to our stakeholders.
+Kosmos ended 2018 with 380 employees worldwide.
+We incorporate the ideas and experiences new employees bring while retaining our distinctive culture and upholding our Business Principles.

+We have been a Supporting in six countries that have implemented or are in the process of implementing the EITI: Côte d'Ivoire, Ghana, Mauritania, São Tomé and Príncipe, Senegal, and engage with the EITI through feedback and dialogue in the multi-stakeholder groups.
+Kosmos is a member of the EITI steering Tomé and Príncipe as well.

 We play an active role in the EITI process in other countries.
 We advocate for the adoption of EITI by our host governments.
-When we operate in countries that are not yet members of the EITI, we actively promote the EITI and the transparent management of any revenues from natural resources.
+When we operate in countries that are actively promote the EITI and the revenues from natural resources.